[WM29]

-The two tracks are taken from the band’s debut recording session in the autumn of 1984 with the trio’s original lineup of Jeff Runnings (vocals, bass), Harry Dingman (guitar), and Greg Hill (drums).
+The CD-EP contains three tracks taken from the band's debut recording session in the autumn of 1984 with the trio's original lineup of Jeff Runnings (vocals, bass), Harry Dingman (guitar), and Greg Hill (drums).

-“Black Soap” is the first song ever written by For Against.
-It is a torrid, sharp post-punk composition that highlights the band’s early fascination with Joy Division, and particularly its predecessor, Warsaw.
+"Black Soap" begins the EP and is the first song ever written by For Against.
+The song is a torrid, sharp post-punk composition that highlights the band’s early fascination with Joy Division, and particularly its predecessor, Warsaw.

 In the opening verse Runnings asks, “Down below the surface / Is everything perfect?”
 Every For Against fan knows the answer to that question is assuredly ‘no’ and the trio injects shadows around every corner in order to constantly blur the line between pop and punk.